dharmac809-ui/ZugangTest/README.md

 J A Wheeler looked under the hood:: "What's this?
 Ivory towers--of bit-relations?"

+numbers: 0 is never equal to 1;;;   algebra: x can be equal to y.
+0 is a symbol (grounded, concrete); x is a symbol (ungrounded, **abstract**),

-# bits are bitty...
+# bits are distinguished...
 From NAND, math is accessible (not organized).
 EXTREMALS organize bits....

 A straight line is the shortest distance between two  bricks--Euclid

 Harry Chapin--"whatever we had once---is gone" --"taxi cab numbers"

+"reductionism" is a reductionist fallacy...

 The Transcendental Nature of Bodhisattvas [24-31]
 Thus transcending the world, he eludes our apprehensions.12